-• Rectal sponge: site staff should begin to prepare for rectal sponge procedure approximately 45 minutes before the collection of the rectal sponge specimen through the anoscope.
+• Rectal sponge: site staff should prepare for the rectal sponge procedure with sufficient time prior to the collection of the rectal sponge specimen through the anoscope.
 See Section 9.13 of this manual for further details on procedure and storage.